mmcxii/resume/resume_public.md

 ## Summary

-- Versatile frontend-focused engineer with over five years of professional experience building modern web applications using **C#**, **TypeScript**, **React**, and **Node.js**, leveraging both **REST** and **GraphQL** technologies.
+- Frontend-focused engineer with over five years of experience building modern web applications using **TypeScript**, **React**, and **Node.js**, with openness to expanding skills into backend development.
-- Generalist technologist committed to developing software solutions that address complex systemic challenges, with a particular interest in technologies that enable broader human and economic cooperation.
+- Generalist technologist committed to creating software that enables broader human and economic cooperation, with a particular interest in technologies that facilitate systemic problem-solving.
-- Leader and skilled mentor who empowers junior developers to confidently contribute and challenge existing technical paradigms.
+- Mentor who empowers junior developers to confidently contribute and challenge existing technical paradigms, fostering a culture of collaborative innovation.
-- Adaptive learner actively integrating emerging technologies, with a focus on expanding technological toolkit through continuous skill acquisition and AI-assisted workflow optimizations.
+- Adaptive learner continuously expanding technological capabilities, integrating emerging tools and AI-assisted workflows to improve engineering effectiveness.
-- Strong technical communication skills that translate complex technical concepts into clear, actionable documentation.
+- Technical communicator skilled at translating complex technical concepts into clear, actionable insights that drive organizational understanding.

 ## Experience